BonnotWithAT/hilton-backend/README.md

 I had originally started the back end using `graphql-yoga` as it was the last graphql server I had used, though I have used the first version of `apollo-server` and the spec version from Facebook in the past.
 It was only after I tried to "eject" from it to add in the three base endpoints in the requirements that I began to get frustrated, along with seeing a lot of yarn alerts when installing packages.
 I eventually discovered it has been mostly abandoned after the work the Apollo team did on `apollo-server` version 2, and so created a branch to refactor to use it instead.

+Due to the back end automatic reload not working correctly I needed to do a docker-compose down and up on the api container when changes were made, while NextJS was maddeningly efficient and well-behaved.
+I would need to do a build when new packages were added though.

 ## Areas which Need Improvement

 I did not manage to get as much done on this as I thought I would, and some parts of the code suffered.
 My test coverage needs to be a few factors greater, which is the most egregious of the faults.
 There are also some logging errors I need to clean up with the SSR of NextJS that I did not have time to really dig into.
 Last, the UI could use a lot of love in the looks department; I felt ignoring most of the look would not be too wrong.

 I also endeavored to comment code when used whole cloth from other sources, as it is never my intention to pass off others' code as my own, and I feel doing so is often a good way of both documenting what was used when coming back to the code months later and hopefully showing others new coders to follow and digest.

+The folder structure on the back end has a large number of improvements.
+Most notably, the information for the reservations could be pulled to its own folder to keep its "domain" in one location, with the typeDefs, resolvers, and model in one umbrella.
+This would be necessary on a larger application where you would have several different types and many queries and mutations.
+I chose to keep everything fairly centralized both for time constraints and to limit the necessary file surfing when reading this assessment.

 ## Code Formatting